HL7-UK/UK-Core-Access/input/pagecontent/clinical_data.md

 the Provider would respond with a Bundle containing Immunization resources that reference patient `b88f0099-5213-4502-a49d-cc3887027bdd`.

 #### Immunization status
-The Provider SHOULD support search by status:
+The Provider SHALL support search by status:
 ```
 GET [base]/Immunization?status=[status]&patient=[id]
 ```